balakrishnanc/legosdn-site/README.md

 The configuration parameters starting with `app.` are LegoSDN related.
 The first two identify the (main) application class and the port over which the controller can send data to the application for processing.
 The third parameter is optional and helps LegoSDN decide how to recover the application in the event of a crash.
 By default, applications are assumed to be stateless.

 Configuration parameters started with the canonical name of the application, `edu.duke.cs.legosdn.tests.apps.rf.RouteFlow` in this example, are parameters that the application is designed to accept.
-This is similar to how application specific configuration is passed via a properties when deploying the application over FloodLight; this makes porting an existing FloodLight application to LegoSDN much easier.
+This is similar to how application specific configuration is passed via a properties when deploying the application over Floodlight; this makes porting an existing Floodlight application to LegoSDN much easier.
 The last two show configuration related to fault injectors--modules that generate faults to crash the application for testing.

 ### Running